rcrews/datetime/README.md

 ### Plan the mark-up

-We might grumble at the back-end dev for not wrapping each date stamp in a span to make each one easy to locate.
-But we’ll roll with it.
-We know that special items on the page need to be identified with semantic mark-up for both accessibility and presentation.
+We might grumble at the back-end dev for not wrapping each date stamp in a `span` to make each one easy to locate, but we’ll roll with it.
+We know that special items on the page need to be identified with semantic mark-up for both presentation and accessibility.
-Since this whole project is about date stamps, it is clearly special, and when we’re done with it we will have each date stamp properly wrapped in a span element like this:
+Since this whole project is about date stamps, date stamps are clearly the special thing here.
+When we’re done, we'll have each date stamp properly wrapped in a HTML `span` element like this:

 ```html
 <span